 “Developmentally appropriate teaching practices must always guide the selection of any classroom materials, including technology and interactive media.”

-As we navigate new learning models, it is critical that we turn to trusted sources and research to back the educational decisions we make for our children each day.
+It is critical that we turn to trusted sources and research to back the educational decisions we make for our children each day.
 As we developed the Innovating Play framework over the past several years, we always began technology integration and development of blended learning experiences by turning first to sources such as the joint position statement of the National Association for the Education of Young Children and the Fred Rogers Center for Early Learning and Children’s Media at Saint Vincent College and the Checklist for identifying exemplary uses of technology and interactive media for early learning from The Pennsylvania Digital Media Literacy Project.
-Both of these sources continue to provide guidance in ensuring developmentally appropriate practices remain at the forefront in each of the learning models we explore.
+Both of these sources continue to provide guidance in ensuring developmentally appropriate practices remain at the forefront in our learning models.

 Innovating Play Mindset